In 2010, there were fewer than five craft beer breweries in West Virginia.

 Apprenticeship makes a brewery stronger, now and during scale-up with invaluable, freshly cross-trained employees who can earn the one-year US DOL transferrable federal certificate or license for brewer, as well as earning a college degree.
 In doing so, apprentices will have traveled a direct, deliberate, and collaboratively planned educational and industry pipeline to an exciting career in a growing field and may someday start their own brewery right here in West Virginia.

-If you’re interested in the exciting, fast growing field of craft brewing or are a brewery wanting to learn more about the Brewers Apprenticeship program, call West Virginia Development Office’s AIM WV coordinator Dave Lavender at 304-932-2045 or email at David.L.Lavender@wv.gov.
+If you’re interested in the exciting, fast growing field of craft brewing or are a brewery wanting to learn more about the Brewers Apprenticeship program, call West Virginia Department of Economic Development’s AIM WV coordinator Dave Lavender at 304-932-2045 or email at David.L.Lavender@wv.gov.